 When you give away content, consider how unique the content is to your knowledge, experience, and persona.

 The internet is already filled with thousands of articles, videos, and other content that explain common topics and solve common problems.

 Customers won’t pay for knowledge that’s already free elsewhere.

-But what they will pay for is detailed knowledge, tutorials, or methods that are unique to you.
+But they will pay for detailed knowledge, tutorials, or methods that are unique to you.

 However, giving away everything you’ve learned for free while you’re trying to sell a course that teaches the same thing will leave your customers wondering why they should bother with your product.

 When you’re planning what content to give away to your audience, ask yourself the following questions: